alabou/bcp-006-01/docs/NMOS With H.264.md

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried by transport other than RTP.

-#### Parameter Sets
+### Parameter Sets

+- [ ] TODO: Adapt for H.265 changing the references to specifications and SDP attributes.

 The active parameter set of an H.264 stream is made of the active sequence and picture parameter sets.
 The parameter sets of an H.264 stream are are transmitted by a Sender to Receivers either out-of-band through an SDP transport file or in-band through the coded stream.
 The active parameter set of an H.264 coded stream MUST reference valid out-of-band or in-band parameter sets, the stream is invalid otherwise.

 The `sprop-parameter-sets` parameter of an SDP transport file MAY contain a collection of out-of-band parameter sets.
-Those parameter sets provide initial parameter sets for the H.264 stream before decoding starts.
+Those parameter sets provide initial parameter sets for the H.264 stream before the decoding starts.

 An H.264 stream may transport in-band parameter sets to update parameter sets received out-of-band or to define addtional parameter sets.
-The `in_band_parameter_sets` Receiver Capability indicates that a Receiver supports getting updated or additional parameter sets in-band.
+The `parameter_sets_transport_mode` Receiver Capability indicates that a Receiver supports getting updated or additional parameter sets in-band.

 The current active parameter set of an H.264 stream MUST comply with the current Flow associated with the Sender that produce the coded stream and the related parameters of the `fmtp=` attribute of the Sender's SDP transport file.

-The current active parameter sets of an H.164 stream MUST comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
+The current active parameter set of an H.264 stream MUST comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.

 A Receiver MUST verify that the current active parameter set comply with the Receiver's Capabilities.
 If a Receiver support only out-of-band parameter sets it SHOULD perform the verification when a Controller PATCH the **/staged** endpoint for activation.
 In this situation, all the out-of-band parameter sets MUST be compliant with the Receiver Capabilities.
 Otherwise if a Receiver supports both out-of-band and in-band parameter sets it SHOULD perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST perform the verification of the in-band parameter sets just-in-time as it decodes the stream.
 In this situation, all the out-of-band and in-band parameter sets MUST be compliant with the Receiver Capabilities.

-The `multiflow_parameter_sets` Receiver Capability indicates that a Receiver supports decoding an H.264 stream where the active parameter set changes dynamically.
+The `parameter_sets_flow_mode` Receiver Capability indicates that a Receiver supports decoding an H.264 stream where the active parameter set changes dynamically.

 A Receiver without this capability requires that a coded stream uses at most one active parameter set.
 Such active parameter set MAY be obtained out-of-band or in-band if the Receiver supports the `in_band_parameter_sets` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain only the active parameter set.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender  transmits the active parameter set in-band.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the initial active parameter set obtained either out-of-band or in-band.
 Out-of-band parameter sets have priority over in-band paraemeters sets, so receiving the active parameter set out-of-band from the `sprop-parameter-sets` parameter does not allow further receiving in-band parameter sets that are not duplicates.

 A Receiver with this capability supports that a coded stream uses multiple active parameter sets.
-Such active parameter sets MAY be obtained out-of-band and/or in-band if the Receiver supports the `in_band_parameter_sets` Capability.
+Such parameter sets MAY be obtained out-of-band and/or in-band according to the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain multiple initial parameter sets.
 When obtained in-band the Sender is allowed to transmit multiple in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.

 A Sender is allowed, unless constrained by IS-11, to produces H.264 coded streams that comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
 As such a Sender MAY use one or multiple active parameter sets as per the [H.264] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter set, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.
-A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transmode_mode` attributes.
+A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` attributes.

 - [ ] Note to ST 2110-22: An H.264 stream will not be able to fully benefit from the seamless transitions of parameter sets because of the attributes width, height and exactframerate that are part of the SDP transport file are not allowed to change.
 - [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file are not allowed to change and cannot be inferred from the parameter sets.